 The student’s doctoral program/academic institution may supplement the basic NINR stipend.

 The NINR GPP is open to doctoral (PhD) students currently enrolled in a school of nursing who are citizens or permanent residents of the U.S. Preference will be given to applicants committed to a career as an innovative and creative leader in the nursing and scientific research community and with a research interest that is congruent with one or more focused research areas in the NIH Intramural Research Programs.
-To be considered eligible for the 2014 GPP, applicants must have completed all doctoral coursework by August 2014.
+To be considered eligible for the 2014 GPP, applicants must have all doctoral coursework completed no later than August 2014.

 The NINR GPP is an Institutional Partnership that is administered by NINR.
-Students are encouraged to apply in the last year of their doctoral program coursework with the anticipation that they would matriculate to the NIH within one year to begin the research for their dissertation.
+Students are encouraged to apply prior to their final year of doctoral coursework with the anticipation that, once accepted as a GPP fellow, they will matriculate to the NIH within one year to begin the research for their dissertation.

 Before submitting an application for consideration, students are strongly encouraged to review the information about NIH’s Institutional Partnership GPP at https://www.training.nih.gov/programs/gpp.
 Instructions and frequently asked questions are located in the Additional Information section at https://www.training.nih.gov/programs/gpp/appinfo.

-To complete an online application for the NINR GPP, students should use the ARTiE Graduate Partnerships Program application system located at https://gpp-nih.symplicity.com.
+To complete an online application for the NINR GPP:

 For questions about becoming an NINR GPP fellow, send an email with “NINR Graduate Partnership Program” in the subject line to NINRIRPTraining@mail.nih.gov or contact: